 Welcome to the website for the Church of St Andrew in Oddington, Oxfordshire.
-We have set up this site to share with visitors the history and architecture of this beautiful mediaeval church and its surrounds, we also wanted to make everyone aware of the plans and progress for restoring this historically important church.
+We have set up this site to share with visitors the history and architecture of this beautiful mediaeval church and its surrounds.

 St. Andrew’s looked splendid on East Day.
 Flower arrangements had been done by Virginia Lawrence, Sue Gosling, Celia Warde-Aldham and Margaret Lambert.
 The Easter Garden had been prepared by Margaret Lambert.
 More pictures can be found here…